ASalem404/CakePals/README.md

     - Stripe
     - Nodemon

-### NOTE: The repo is still in development and will be release an updates and use more technologies soon
+### NOTE: The repo is still in development and will be releasing updates and using more technologies soon

 ## Storage

-I go with docment database (mongoDB).
+I go with a document database (MongoDB).
-And host database at mongo atlas.
+And host database at Mongo Atlas.

 ### Schema